lizhanmit/java-concurrency/README.md

 Problem:

 - Thread objects use a significant amount of memory.
-- in a large-scale application, allocating and deallocating many thread objects creates a significant memory management overhead.
+- In a large-scale application, allocating and deallocating many thread objects creates a significant memory management overhead.

 Solution:

-- Use worker threads minimizes the overhead due to thread creation.
+- Use worker threads minimizes the overhead caused by thread creation.

 ##### Fixed Thread Pool